c272/micro-tools/README.md

 ```
 ./microinstall.sh
 ```
 And the SDK will be downloaded, installed, and configured to work with the rest of the tools & utilities in this suite.
-This only supports distributions with either the `apt` package manager (Debian, Ubuntu, Pop!_OS and other Debian-based) or the `xbps-install` package manager (Void Linux).
+This only supports distributions with either the `apt` package manager (Debian, Ubuntu, Pop!_OS and other Debian-based), the `xbps-install` package manager (Void Linux), or `brew` (MacOS).
 This tool also isn't added as an alias, as you'll likely only want to use it once.

 ### microinit
 This tool allows you to set up Visual Studio Code configurations for a micro:bit v2 project, to allow you to access the APIs with Visual Studio Code's code completion and Intellisense features without the need to be inside the `microbit-v2-samples` folder, as well as the ability to automatically run `microbuild` from within Visual Studio Code's interface.
 To start a new project with `microinit`, do the following: